 Bladder Support Devices & How They Work

-Bladder support devices mechanically take weight off the bladder.
-There is a wide range of bladder support devices and they require a physician's supervision and can include, a bladder neck device, a pessary and pelvic sling mesh.
+Bladder support devices take weight off the bladder mechanically.
+There are a wide range of bladder support devices and they require a physician's supervision.
+These can include: a bladder neck device, a pessary and pelvic sling mesh.
 While bladder leakage is embarrassing and expensive (the actual cost of incontinence per yer for a women is over $2,000), it is not something to be overly worried about.
 Bladder Incontinence can be treated with success, and it can be done privately with much better outcomes than you might be expecting.

 Yarlap: The Bladder Incontinence Solution